dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 # A simpler program

 The Google search engine is a huge and complex beast.
 But I told you a while ago that programs come great and small.
 Let's look at a humbler program - it's the program that sums two numbers.
-You give it the numbers to sum as input, and it presents the sum as an output:
+You give it two numbers as input, and it outputs the sum of them:

 ![alt text](../assets/images/about-my-job/sum.jpg "program that sums numbers")